Alex Bregman Player Props: Astros vs. Twins

 Twins Pitching Rankings

-- The 9.9 strikeouts per nine innings compiled by the Twins pitching staff leads MLB.
+- The pitching staff for the Twins has a collective 9.9 K/9 to pace MLB.

-- The Twins have the second-ranked team ERA across all league pitching staffs (3.43).
+- The Twins' 3.46 team ERA ranks second among all league pitching staffs.

-- Twins pitchers combine to allow 51 home runs (0.9 per game), the third-fewest in baseball.
+- Twins pitchers combine to give up the sixth-fewest home runs in baseball (53 total, one per game).

-- In his last appearance on Wednesday against the San Francisco Giants, the right-hander threw five innings, giving up one earned run while surrendering six hits.
+- In his last outing on Saturday against the Toronto Blue Jays, the right-hander tossed six innings, allowing three earned runs while surrendering seven hits.

+- In six games this season, the 25-year-old has an ERA of 4.24, with 9 strikeouts per nine innings.
+Opponents are hitting .259 against him.

 © 2023 Data Skrive.
 All rights reserved.